-The SPOC for Northfield Manor Primary Academy is Mrs M Sheldon, who is responsible for:
+The SPOC for Northfield Manor Primary Academy is Mrs M Sheldon who is responsible for:

-- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of Northfield Manor Primary Academy in relation to protecting pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting students/pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to students/pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information in relation to referrals of vulnerable students/pupils into the Channel2 process; - Attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel co-ordinator; and sharing any relevant additional information in a timely manner.
+- Ensuring that staff of the school are aware that you are the SPOC in relation to protecting students/pupils from radicalisation and involvement in terrorism; - Maintaining and applying a good understanding of the relevant guidance in relation to preventing students/pupils from becoming involved in terrorism, and protecting them from radicalisation by those who support terrorism or forms of extremism which lead to terrorism; - Raising awareness about the role and responsibilities of Northfield Manor in relation to protecting pupils from radicalisation and involvement in terrorism; - Monitoring the effect in practice of the school's RE curriculum and assembly policy to ensure that they are used to promote community cohesion and tolerance of different faiths and beliefs; - Raising awareness within the school about the safeguarding processes relating to protecting pupils from radicalisation and involvement in terrorism; - Acting as the first point of contact within the school for case discussions relating to pupils who may be at risk of radicalisation or involved in terrorism; - Collating relevant information in relation to referrals of vulnerable students/pupils into the Channel2 process; - Attending Channel meetings as necessary and carrying out any actions as agreed; - Reporting progress on actions to the Channel co-ordinator; and sharing any relevant additional information in a timely manner.

 2 Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to drawn into terrorist-related activity; and Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to

-Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being
+[•] Establish an effective multi-agency referral and intervention process to identify vulnerable individuals;

+[•] Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and